WHO WE ARE:

 Neighborhood Watch: If you would like to learn about forming a neighborhood watch contact Officer Janosko at (973) 398-5000 ext 251.
 A PowerPoint presentation will be given to educate the public on crime trends, detection of suspicious activity, and how to start a Neighborhood Watch on their block.

-DARE: Drug Abuse Resistance Education- Due to budget restraints this program no longer exists We now use the Sussex County Sheriff's to help teach this.
+DARE: Drug Abuse Resistance Education- Due to budget restraints this program no longer exists.

-SAFETY LESSONS- School Resource Officer Dave Schutz talks to students in all grades up to 5th about spring, fall, winter and summer safety.
+SAFETY LESSONS- Our Officers talk to students in all grades up to 5th about spring, fall, winter and summer safety.
 We go to their classrooms and interact with the children on these correct safety measures during the different times of the year.
 This also creates a positive relationship between the police officers and the students.
 During the summer officers attend safety town at Hudson Maxim school.
 There we teach children the rules of the road and how to be safe.